Quick Answer

 Factors that increase total cost beyond the hourly rate:

-- Attrition and retraining: If your offshore team has 60% annual attrition, you are constantly training replacements.
+• Attrition and retraining: If your offshore team has 60% annual attrition, you are constantly training replacements.
 Each new agent takes weeks to reach full productivity.
-Nearshore and onshore teams with lower attrition deliver more consistent output.
+Understanding the difference between dedicated and shared call center agents also factors into retention and total cost.

 When you account for these factors, the gap between nearshore and offshore total cost of ownership is often much smaller than the hourly rate difference suggests.
 In some cases, nearshore actually delivers a lower total cost because the savings from reduced attrition, lower rework, and less management overhead outweigh the higher hourly rate.
+For verticals with sharp seasonal swings, like residential solar, our solar appointment-setting cost calculator models the TCO difference between nearshore and offshore staffing across an annual install cycle.
 Ready to go nearshore?
 Our step-by-step guide to nearshore call center outsourcing covers everything from choosing a country to evaluating providers.

 Frequently Asked Questions